-Up the gully, where that road leads to Ken’s house and alongside an idyllic stream that brings you out in the marshy flats of Pauatahanui is the usual foot-way to the top of Paekakariki Hill.
+Up the gully, where that road that leads to Ken’s house winds alongside an idyllic stream bringing you out in the marshy flats of Pauatahanui, is the usual foot-way to the top of Paekakariki Hill.
 We’d attack it differently every time, throwing stones at dead sheep’s swollen, distended innards—uprooting dead trees and finding solitary black spiders under lichen-coated rocks.

-We’d eat lollies at the top, sat on a concrete roof underneath the radio towers, throwing the plastic bags that had held our drinks into the updrafts; maybe roll a stone or two down the face before skidding down the quarry-like wave.
+We’d eat lollies at the top, sat on a concrete roof underneath the radio towers, throwing the plastic bags that had held our drinks into the updrafts; maybe roll a stone or two down the face before skidding down the quarry-like wave of escarpment.

-Once, closer to the highway, after I’d crossed, I watched some idiots (editor’s note: friends of mine) unloose something massive (and thankfully not life changing) seeing it rolling and bounding at great speed and over the eight-wire fence and shooting across the bonnet of a passing car; who never saw it.
+Once, closer to the highway, after I’d crossed, I watched some idiots unloose something massive, seeing it rolling and bounding at great speed and over the eight-wire fence and shooting across the bonnet of a passing car.

 Approaching the town from the south, the turn’s much easier.
 Sometimes there’s a small wait, side-by-side with what could be your neighbour, as a train trundles by, or freight cars hurtle and shake.